‘Tis the season for scoring stuff on Craigslist.

 I re-routed my wise financial decisions to the holiday weekend/sale in the form of some truly outsized accessories which will either be horrendous or outstanding… I will probably need to submit them here for your admiration once they arrive because no one else will tell me they were a good idea.

 I’m not sure if you can tell, but these are sugar pinecones and THEY ARE MASSIVE.
 Every single person who came for Thanksgiving was like– THOSE ARE REALLY BIG PINECONES.

-Which is always the nicest complement anyone can give me: to visit my home and remark on how GIANT something is… I don’t care if you like it or not; if you are struck by how unusually large it is, I am pleased.
+Which is always the nicest compliment anyone can give me: to visit my home and remark on how GIANT something is… I don’t care if you like it or not; if you are struck by how unusually large it is, I am pleased.

 To give you a better perspective, these are essentially CAT SIZED pinecones… it looks like Elvis is alarmed by the pinecone, but she is actually looking at Paul putting a box on the floor– there is nothing Elvis loves more than a good box party.

 If you can find the pinecones in person, you can dig through the bin and get all the giantest ones.
-Otherwise you’ll have to order them online and hope for the best.
+Otherwise, you’ll have to order them online and hope for the best.

 I thought I needed some color in the greenery… so I bought pomegranates.
 But then I ate them.